Demisio/UNet_Project/README.md

 A short overview of the most relevant scripts is provided at the bottom of the README.

-Due to limited space for storing large files on github, only one pretrained model has been uploaded (full data model).
+Due to limited space for storing large files on github, pretrained models were uploaded to polybox (https://polybox.ethz.ch/index.php/s/7bURunZHRiAVNMY).
+Open the link, navigate into the folder Unet and copy the folder logs into this Unet directory after cloning it.

-Additional pre-trained networks can be requested by writing an email to:
+Should problems arise, pre-trained networks can be requested by writing an email to:
 [cenerd@student.ethz.ch](mailto:cenerd@student.ethz.ch)

 ## Installation